Mediterranean Shark and Ray Conservation Meeting

-Experts will gather at the workshop held on 4-7 November 2019 in Palma de Mallorca, Baleares (Spain), with the aim to review the status of sharks, rays and chimaeras in the Mediterranean region.
+Experts will gather at a workshop from 4-7 November 2019 in Palma de Mallorca, Baleares (Spain),to review the current status of sharks, rays and chimaeras in the Mediterranean region.

 Sharks, rays and chimaeras are under serious threat around the Mediterranean.
 At present, it is estimated that at least 53% of the sharks, rays and chimaeras native to the Mediterranean Sea are at risk of extinction and require urgent action to conserve their populations and habitats: 20 species of sharks and rays are listed critically endangered and another 18 species are also threatened.